 Those Barbershop Calendars.

 I was eleven years old when I remember seeing my first Maple Leaf Gardens calendar.
 It was in my neighborhood barbershop where my mother had taken me for my haircut.
 The image of the Toronto Maple Leaf team with Captain Dave Keon sitting on the front row will forever be etched into my brain.
-There was also a dark green Export ‘A’ banner at the bottom of the oversized calendar.
+I remember there was also a dark green Export ‘A’ banner at the bottom of the oversized calendar.

 I rarely ever saw the calendars, the odd time one would be visible at a gas station or a bowling alley.
 The calendars were not sold in stores and for the most part, the only time I would ever see the calendar was when I got my haircut.
 Both of the barbershops that my mother took me to when I was a kid always had the same calendar on the wall.